Dongfeng (missile): Dongfeng 15 (CSS-6)

 The DF-15 (CSS-6, also M-9 for export) was developed by the China Aerospace Science and Technology Corporation (CASC, previously known as the 5th Aerospace Academy)'s Academy of Rocket Motor Technology (ARMT, also known as the 4th Academy).
 The missile is a single-stage, solid-fuel SRBM with a 600 km range and a 500 kg payload.
 During the 1995-1996 Taiwan strait crisis, the PLA launched six DF-15's near Taiwan in a demonstration of the missile's capability.
-Although the DF-15 is marketed for export, its range would violate the Missile Technology Control Regime (MTCR) agreement, and thus no DF-15 has been exported to date.
+Although the DF-15 is marketed for export, its range would violate the Missile Technology Control Regime (MTCR) agreement.
+In September of 2026, Saudia Arabia appeared to have launched a DF-15 in strikes against Houthi militants in Yemen.
 Approximately 300-350 DF-15's are in service with the PLA Rocket Force.

 Dongfeng 16 (CSS-11)

 DF-16 as seen after the 2015 Beijing military parade.

-The DF-16 (CSS-11) is a new-model missile that has a longer range than the DF-15 (between 800-1000 km).
-A Taiwan official announced on 16 March 2011 that Taiwan believed China had begun deploying the missiles.
+The DF-16 (CSS-11) is a new-model missile that has a longer range than the DF-15, between 800-1000 km.
+In March 2011, Taiwan believed that China had begun deploying the missiles.
 The DF-16 represents an increased threat to Taiwan because it is more difficult to intercept for anti-ballistic missiles systems such as the MIM-104 Patriot PAC-3.
 Due to its increased range, the missile has to climb to higher altitudes before descending, giving more time for gravity to accelerate it on re-entry, faster than a PAC-3 could effectively engage it.

 The DF-16 is an MRBM longer and wider than previous models with a 1,000-1,500 kg warhead and 5-10 meter accuracy.
 Its bi-conic warhead structure leaves room for potential growth to include specialized terminally guided and deep penetrating warheads.
 It is launched from a 10×10 wheeled TEL similar to that of the DF-21, but instead of a "cold launch" missile storage tube it uses a new protective "shell" to cover the missile.
-Nuclear capable.
+It is also capable of carrying a nuclear warhead.

-The missile was shown to the public during the 2015 China Victory Day Parade in Beijing celebrating 70-year anniversary of the end of World War II.
+The missile was shown to the public during the 2015 China Victory Day Parade in Beijing.

 Dongfeng 17

 The DF-17 is a medium-range ballistic missile used to launch the DF-ZF hypersonic glide vehicle.
-The DF-ZF is a conventional warhead, although US intelligence considers it to be nuclear capable as well.
+The DF-ZF is a conventional warhead, although US intelligence considers it to be nuclear capable.
 The system entered service in the second half of 2019.